murrayds/elife-analysis/README.md

 Fig SI 9: figures/gatekeeper_representation/reviewing_editor_continental_comp.rmd

+\* Requires the full, non-anonymized data file to execute.

 ## Contact
 If you have questions regarding the code and the anaysis, please direct them to myself, Dakota Murray, at dakota.s.murray@gmail.com.
 Please feel free to follow up if I am slow to respond.